 My third vinegar is cider vinegar but I don’t use it very often.
 It has a very sour, harsh flavor and is used most often in pickling and for medicinal purposes.
 Yes, vinegar is used as medicine to help control high blood sugar in diabetics, lower cholesterol and suppress appetite.
 It can also be used to fight infections and sterilize hard surfaces.

 And then I also have rice vinegar, used a lot in Japanese cooking, especially on rice to make it sticky for sushi.
 Rice vinegar can come in light or white, red or black varieties.

 Distilled vinegar is not really useful for cooking, but it does make a dandy cleaner.

-Other kinds of vinegar you might often see are Malt and beer vinegars.
+Other kinds of vinegar you might often see are Malt and beer vinegar.
 Both of these are most commonly found in British cooking.
 Malt vinegar is the preferred condiment for the English classic of Fish and Chips.
-It’s usually a light brown color and has a sweet, tangy taste because it is make from an ale brewed from malted barley.
+It’s usually a light brown color and has a sweet, tangy taste because it is made from an ale brewed from malted barley.
 Beer vinegar is very similar to malt vinegar and is found in many German restaurants and homes.